Find Affordable College Courses

 Evanston, IL

-Out of the 129 schools in the Great Lakes Region that were part of this year’s ranking, Northwestern University landed the # 2 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend Northwestern University.
+The school came in at #2 on this year’s Best Communication & Journalism Schools in the Great Lakes Region list.
 Located in the city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 After completing their degree, communication and journalism graduates from Northwestern carry an average student debtload of $16,622.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $842.

-You’ll be in good company if you decide to attend University of Wisconsin - Madison.
-It ranked #3 on our 2023 Best Communication & Journalism Schools in the Great Lakes Region list.
+You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - Madison.
+The school came in at #3 on this year’s Best Communication & Journalism Schools in the Great Lakes Region list.
 Located in the large city of Madison, UW - Madison is a public college with a very large student population.

 On average, communication and journalism graduates from UW - Madison take out $22,375 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $432.